JackDanna/FogentRoleplayTemplate/README.md

 | Destiny Resistance |                                                                                                                                                                                                                                                                                  "Post Roll Destiny Points" cannot be spent against this character.                                                                                                                                                                                                                                                                                  |          | The Narrator |
 |  Destiny Immunity  |                                                                                                                                                                                                                                                                                        Destiny Points cannot be spent against this character.                                                                                                                                                                                                                                                                                        |          | The Narrator |
 |   Destiny Chosen   |                                                                                                                                                                                                                                             Destiny Point Cap set to 6.
 Gain an additional Destiny Point whenever one is gained.
 Destiny begins to shape around the user's true desires.                                                                                                                                                                                                                                             |          | The Narrator |

+## The Fate Roll

+The Fate Roll can be used by the Narrator to let the roll of a dice decide what direction the story will move in, be that for or against the goals and desires of the players.

+A Fate Roll is made with a D20 and is made by the Narrator or designated to a Player by the Narrator.
+The higher the roll is, the better the result is for the players.
+Rolling a 20 is considered a critical success, and may allow the Narrator to assign exceptionally advantageous circumstances to the players.
+The lower the roll is, the worse the result is for the players.
+Rolling a 1 is always to be considered a critical failure, and will result in an extremely unfavorable ourcome for the players.
+Whether they be revealed as immediate or delayed consequences is up to the Narrator.

+These rolls may be used in situations of great intensity to help the Narrator guide the path of the action.
+They may be used to help break up monotony at random times to see if something good or bad occurs or even what the weather is.

 # Combat Rules